 These are the symptoms of HSV (and they usually occur in this order):

 - Small blisters that are usually clear, white, or yellow, and filled with clear fluid.

 - Flu-like symptoms including fever, swollen lymph nodes, headaches, fatigue, and lack of appetite.

 HSV can spread to the eyes, causing a condition called herpes keratitis.
 This can cause eye pain, discharge, and a gritty sensation.

 While herpes blisters do look like pimples, most of the time, it is easy to tell the difference.

 Herpes blisters are usually a lot more sensitive to touch.
 The area may be sensitive even before the initial outbreak.
 After about a week or more, genital herpes blisters normally start to scab over.
 Then they turn back into regular, healthy skin once again.
 Occasionally, the new skin might have a different coloring prior to going back to normal.
 Subsequent outbreaks are usually less severe and recovery time normally decreases over time.

 Genital herpes sores and blisters vary in size, from one to two millimeters.
 These blisters are filled with a clear liquid and will, at some point, burst open.
 Herpes sores don't extend deep into the skin as pimples commonly do.
 Instead, the sores are right on your own skin’s surface.
 Once they burst, they will scab over.

-Differences Between Herpes Symptoms and Acne
+Differences Between Herpes Blisters and Acne

 Sensitive, itching sensation